 Back to School Fundraising Ideas

 - Restaurant Fundraiser: Restaurant fundraisers are one of the best options for schools and organizations wanting to host an easy and successful fundraiser.
 Chipotle fundraisers give back 33% of event sales, subject to achieving a minimum of $150 in fundraiser sales, and are easy to set up and host.
 If your supporters are in a hurry, we offer a digital option where they are able to place their order online or in the app for pickup by using the unique fundraiser code.
 To host your next fundraiser with Chipotle, apply here.

 - Back to School Dance: If you’re raising money for your high school, host a back-to-school dance fundraiser for all students.
 Let the student council or administration choose the theme, hire a DJ, and clear out the school’s gym or cafeteria.
 Charge an admission fee and ask parents or staff to volunteer as chaperones.
 Hosting this right when school is back in session can help create excitement for the year ahead and help students get to know one another.

 - Fall Festival: Host a back-to-school fall festival to celebrate the beginning of a new school year.
 Get the community involved by asking for donations of food and drinks.
-Check out this article for some great fall festival ideas to use for your next back to school fundraiser.

 - Color Run: Put a twist on the typical 5K race by hosting a color run for your back-to-school fundraiser.
 Use this guide for help in organizing your color run fundraiser.